Archdiocese of Shillong: Cathedrals

 The cathedral of the Archdiocese is the Cathedral of Mary Help of Christians, in Shillong.
 It was built over 50 years ago.
 This place of worship stands on the very site of the first Church built by the German fathers (Salvatorians from Germany).

 The earlier 1913 building – the Church of the Divine Saviour – was a wooden structure.

 It was destroyed in the Good Friday fire of 10 April 1936.
 Built by the first Catholic missionaries to set foot on these hills, the Salvatorians from Germany, it was the first Catholic Cathedral in what was then the Mission of Assam.

 Ordinaries

+The Catholic Church's presence in the northeastern region of India, particularly in Assam and Meghalaya, has been marked by a succession of ecclesiastical leaders.
+Beginning with Apostolic Prefects overseeing the early missionary efforts, the hierarchy evolved to include bishops and later metropolitan archbishops.